Lackner remains BSA boss: future projects planned for Spittal!

 Adolf Lackner was re-elected BSA Chairman in Spittal on September 12, 2025 to lead future initiatives.

-Adolf Lackner will also act as chairman of the BSA Spittal in the next three years.
-This decision was made during the general meeting on September 12, 2025, which took place in the Egger Buschenschank, where all officials were elected unanimously.
-Lackner, who has been active for the SPÖ Spittal for ten years, thanked for the trust of the members and expressed his joy about re -election.
-Future activities, events and education initiatives are on the agenda to promote political and social landscape in Upper Carinthia.
-The focus of the new board of directors will be on the promotion of democracy, cultural and social-relevant initiatives, as meindezirk.at.
+Adolf Lackner will continue to act as chairman of the BSA Spittal for the next three years.
+This decision was made during the general meeting on September 12, 2025, which took place in the Buschenschank Egger, where all officials were elected unanimously.
+Lackner, who has been actively working for the SPÖ Spittal for ten years, thanked the members for their trust and expressed his joy at being re-elected.
+Future activities, events and educational initiatives are on the agenda to advance the political and social landscape in Upper Carinthia.
+The focus of the new board will be on promoting democracy, culture and society-relevant initiatives, as meinbezirk.at reports.

 The newly elected board is made up of various members who will jointly support Lackner.
 Andreas Gaggl and Philipp Schober take over the deputy chairman position, while Christoph Gasser, Lorène Stranner and Peter Hassler were named as additional board members.
 Barbara Pucher and Alexander Bernthaler are responsible for controlling the BSA.